 Cool Guitar Stuff

-We have been actively collecting vintage guitars, amps, pedals and other oddities since the early 90's.
+We have been actively collecting vintage guitars, amps, pedals and other oddities since the early 90’s.
 Here we have basically a labor of love periodically adding pictures and information for like-minded visitors.
-Back in the 80's before I actually started "collecting" I inadvertently acquired and traded lots of old gear which I wished that I had been more knowledgeable about back then because some of it would be ultra sweet to have kept.
+Back in the 80’s before we actually started “collecting” we inadvertently acquired and traded lots of old gear which we wished that we had been more knowledgeable about back then because some of it would be ultra sweet to have kept!

 But most of us wind up selling or trading this stuff eventually anyway for various reasons.
 Still though, there is nothing quite like the hunt and the acquisition process.
-This is why we call it a guitar safari because there is still a lot of great stuff out there in the wild.
+This is why we call it a “Guitar Safari” although there is nowhere near as much great stuff out there in the wild today.

 This photo is a nice rare guitar and amp combination which includes a 1950 Silvertone 1344 model tube amp, and a vintage Danelectro Longhorn 6-string bass from the early 1960s.
 Read more about this Danelectro Longhorn guitar review here with several great photos.